Essdot206/CPE-301-Swamp-Cooler-Project/README.md

 # CPE-301-Swamp-Cooler-Project
 This is for CPE 301, our lab session is 301.1104

+The Project Outline can be found in the Final Project Outline.pdf section under main The Assignment For the final project can be found in the CPE301_Final_Project-1.pdf section under main The final code that we all designed together is under the CPE_301_Final_Project.ino section under main

 Our group name is the Overachievers.
 The group consists of Khang Vo, Kenneth Matthews, and Spencer Carter